Hurricanes vs. Devils: Betting Trends, Odds, Advanced Stats - NHL Playoffs Second Round Game 2

 Hurricanes Betting Insights

-- The Hurricanes have gone 50-25 when favored on the moneyline this season.
+- The Hurricanes have won 50 of their 75 games when listed as a moneyline favorite this season (66.7%).

 Hurricanes vs Devils Additional Info